po1sigala/live/02-Lesson-Plans/Full-Time/05-Week/01-Day/01-Day-LessonPlan.md

   };
   ```

-  * 🔑  We can omit parenthesis around arrow functions if there is only one parameter.
+  * 🔑  We can omit parentheses around arrow functions if there is only one parameter.

-    * NOTE: This does not work if the arrow function has multiple parameters
+    * **NOTE:** This does not work if the arrow function has multiple parameters.

   * Please remind students that all of this is optional.
-The old syntax is not only valid, but accepted.
+The old syntax is not only valid but accepted, as shown in the following example:

   ```js
   var numbers = [1, 2, 3, 4, 5, 6, 7, 8, 9, 10];